CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-3/Border-Gateway-Protocol-BGP.md

 One of the key concepts in BGP is an *autonomous system number* or ASN.
 An [autonomous system](https://en.wikipedia.org/wiki/Autonomous_System_%28Internet%29) is defined as a set of routers under a common administration.
 Because BGP was originally designed to peer between independently managed enterprises and/or service providers, each such enterprise is treated as an autonomous system, responsible for a set of network addresses.
 Each such autonomous system is given a unique number called its ASN.
 ASNs are handed out by a central authority (ICANN).
 However, ASNs between 64512 and 65535 are reserved for private use.
 Using BGP within the data center relies on either using this number space or using the single ASN you own.

 The ASN is central to how BGP builds a forwarding topology.
-A BGP route advertisement carries with it not only the originator’s ASN, but also the list of ASNs that this route advertisement has passed through.
+A BGP route advertisement carries with it not only the originator's ASN, but also the list of ASNs that this route advertisement has passed through.
 When forwarding a route advertisement, a BGP speaker adds itself to this list.
 This list of ASNs is called the *AS path*.
 BGP uses the AS path to detect and avoid loops.

 ASNs were originally 16-bit numbers, but were later modified to be 32-bit.
 FRRouting supports both 16-bit and  32-bit ASNs, but most implementations still run with 16-bit ASNs.